joeymalvinni/ChessBot/README.md

 ## Authors

-The author ChessBot is [Joey Malvinni](https://github.com/joeymalvinni)
+The author of ChessBot is [Joey Malvinni](https://github.com/joeymalvinni)

 [List of all contributors](https://github.com/joeymalvinni/ChessBot/graphs/contributors)